abhiklaha2000/E-commerce-Backend/README.md

    Endpoints:'/cart/remove/:productId' // The id in url refers to the product id Method:"DELETE"
    Request Body Example: {
-    "userId": "66270579b72fa1ba2666e086"
+    "userId": "6656d61ca70d044608c1ca20"
    }
-   //Without logged In the user can remove the product from cart
+   //Without Sign In the user can remove the product from cart